justinaenayio-idu/profile-card-stage0/README.md

 ## 🧪 Testing
-See [TESTING.md](./TESTING.md) for automated and manual testing details.
+See [TESTING.md](./TESTING.md) file for detailed notes on how this project was tested for:

+- Functionality (dynamic time, data attributes)

+- Responsiveness across screen sizes

+- Accessibility compliance

+- Browser compatibility

 ## 🚀 Deployment